-For Oracle Database 11g databases, the tablespaces created in conjunction with the database are all not encrypted.
+However, the tablespaces that are initially created in conjunction with the database deployment may not be encrypted by default.

-PDB$SEED), and the PDB that is created in conjunction with the database.
+The first PDB, which is created in conjunction with the database deployment.

 Creating Encrypted Tablespaces

 User-created tablespaces are encrypted by default.